newo88/p2-marvel-quiz/README.md

-# Owen McGill_5P
+# Marvel Quiz

 ## Full-Stack Development Course | Portfolio Project 2

-View the live project here.
+View the live project here.[MarvelQuiz](https://newo88.github.io/p2-marvel-quiz/index.html)

 The purpose of this site is to give the visitor a fun interactive quiz.
 This web application would be for anyone but especially any one who is a fan of the Marvel Universe.
-This is a place they can test there knowledge on some of there favourite characters annd see how much they really know.
+This is a place they can test there knowledge on some of there favourite characters and see how much they really know.

 ## User Experience (UX)

-### **Site owners Goals**
+### Site owners Goals

-* To have an appealing website for users that they want to come back
+* To have an appealing website for users that they want to come back.
+* To provide users a challenging quiz they will enjoy.
-* For the users to have fun while playing
+* For the users to have fun while playing.
-* For the users to learn something new while playing
+* For the users to learn something new while playing.
 * Learn a new Programming language while developing this site.